aruba/central-python-workflows/detailed_central_device_inventory/README.md

 # Detailed Central Device Inventory

 Currently, HPE Greenlake Cloud Platform provides users with the ability to export device inventory details in the form of a CSV file.
 Users sometimes require application-level(Aruba Central) details of devices like site details.
 This workflow leverages Central APIs & [Pycentral](https://pypi.org/project/pycentral/) to help you get this information.
 After exporting the device inventory CSV from HPE GLCP, you can run this script to get the following details of the devices in a CSV format.
-The CSV will have the following fields for each device in the device inventory -
+The CSV will have the following fields for each device in the device inventory for Standard Enterprise accounts -
 * Serial Number
 * Device Model
 * Mac Address